davidakennedy/davidakennedy.com/_src/reading/favorites/index.md

 - _Midnight Rising: John Brown and the Raid That Sparked the Civil War_ by Tony Horwitz
 - _Four Thousand Weeks: Time Management for Mortals_ by Oliver Burkeman
 - _How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers_ by Sönke Ahrens
+- _And There Was Light: Abraham Lincoln and the American Struggle_ by Jon Meacham

 ## Fiction